andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 `Stack<T>` is a generic collection that allows you to store objects in a last-in, first-out order.
 This means that the last element added to the stack is the first one to be removed.
 It is ideal for scenarios where you need to keep track of a sequence of actions or states.

+**Use Cases:**
+- **Sales Order Processing Stack**: Manage pending sales orders using a stack structure for last-in-first-out processing.
+- **Function Call Management in Sales Systems**: Track function calls related to sales operations, such as discounts applied during checkout.
+- **Backtracking Sales Decisions**: Implement backtracking features in decision-making processes related to pricing or promotions.

+**Where Not to Use**: Avoid using stacks when you need random access or frequent modifications at arbitrary positions within the collection.

 #### Example Declaration

 You can declare a `Stack<T>` as follows: